When A Cat’s Meow Sounds Strange (Hoarse Voice)

 As long as your cat remains bright and generally well, eating properly and behaving normally, it’s often safe to wait for a while, and your cat’s normal voice may resume within a week or two.

-However, if your pet show any other signs of illness, or if their voice has not returned after a few weeks, a visit to your vet is needed.
+However, if your pet shows any other signs of illness, or if their voice has not returned after a few weeks, a visit to your vet is needed.
+Your DVM veterinarian will take a detailed history, perform a physical examination of your cat and may discuss further tests, such as routine blood tests and diagnostic imaging.

 Frequently Asked Questions